John Jeffers: Port Vale

-Jeffers turned professional at Kenny Dalglish's Liverpool in October 1986, but was never able to provide too much first-team competition for John Barnes, and never featured at Anfield.
-He was loaned out to Port Vale as cover for the injured Paul Atkinson in December 1988; he was recalled by the "Reds" in February 1989 but was brought back to Port Vale permanently the next month for a fee of £30,000.
+Jeffers attended St Francis Xavier's and had a trial with England Boys.
+He turned professional at Kenny Dalglish's Liverpool upon completion of his Youth Training Scheme in October 1986 but was never able to provide too much first-team competition for John Barnes, and never featured at Anfield.
+He was loaned out to Port Vale as cover for the injured Paul Atkinson in December 1988; he was recalled by the "Reds" in February 1989 but was brought back to Port Vale permanently the next month for a fee of £30,000 and 6% sell-on clause.
+Preston North End and West Bromwich Albion were also keen to sign him, but Jeffers was won over by Vale chairman Bill Bell's offer of a new Austin Montego.
 To fund the transfer Rudge sold Steve Harper to Preston North End for £35,000.
-He featured in 15 Third Division games in the 1988–89 season, and featured in all four play-off games, including both legs of the play-off final victory over Bristol Rovers.
+He featured in 15 Third Division games in the 1988–89 season and featured in all four play-off games, including both legs of the play-off final victory over Bristol Rovers.
 He scored his first league goal on 4 November 1989, in a 2–1 defeat to Oxford United at Vale Park.
 He played a total of 46 games in the 1989–90 season, as the "Valiants" posted a top-half finish in the Second Division.

-He scored twice in 36 games during the 1990–91 campaign, but started to become plagued by abdominal injuries from March onwards.
+Jeffers scored twice in 36 games during the 1990–91 campaign but started to become plagued by abdominal injuries from March onward.
 He scored three goals in 38 appearances in the 1991–92 season, as the "Valiants" suffered relegation in last place.
-He scored twice in 34 games in the 1992–93 season, but did not feature at Wembley either in the League Trophy Final win over Stockport County or the play-off Final defeat to West Bromwich Albion.
-He did though help John Rudge's side to win promotion with a second-place finish in the 1993–94 campaign; they finished just one point behind champions Reading.
+He was sent home from pre-season training at the University of Stirling in the summer of 1988 after Rudge caught him leading a small group of players back from a late-night drinking session.
+He scored twice in 34 games in the 1992–93 season, but did not feature at Wembley either in the Football League Trophy final win over Stockport County or the play-off final defeat to West Bromwich Albion due to a groin injury.
+He was sent off on the opening day of the 1993–94 season within seconds of entering the game as a substitute after striking a Burnley player.
+He did, though help John Rudge's side to win promotion with a second-place finish in the 1993–94 campaign; they finished just one point behind champions Reading.
+However, Jeffers again incurred the wrath of Rudge after he slapped both Tranmere Rovers's right-back and Vale's own physiotherapist during a reserve team game.
+He did though win his first-team place back after serving a two-week suspension.
 He lost his first-team place in the 1994–95 season, as Vale posted a 17th-place finish in the second tier (known as the First Division due to the creation of the Premier League).
+Chairman Bill Bell looked to offload Jeffers from the wage bill after Jon McCarthy and Steve Guppy were signed to play on the wings.